juju/charm-championship/README.md

 ## Prizes

-- $10,000 USB prize for each category:
+- $10,000 USD prize for each category:
   - In addition individual charm maintainers of a reviewed charm in the “reviewed” section of the Charm Store receive $200 if their charm is included in a winning template.
 This can be awarded multiple times, to a maximum total of $3,000 per category.</li>

 - Winners in three categories